-Enlightenment is a term used to describe a literary or philosophical movement in Europe between 1660 and 1770.
-In England it is sometimes referred as the ‘Age Of Reason’.
-The period was characterized by a profound faith in the powers of human reason and a devotion to clarify the thought, to harmony, proportion and balance.
+Enlightenment may be a term wont to describe a literary or philosophical movement in Europe between 1660 and 1770.
+In European country it’s generally referred because the ‘Age Of Reason’. the amount was characterized by a profound religion within the powers of human reason and a devotion to clarify the thought, to harmony, proportion and balance.

-Enlightenment was an intellectual and cultural movement in the eighteenth century that emphasized reason over superstition and science over blind faith.
-Using the power of the press, Enlightenment thinkers like John Locke, Isaac Newton, and Voltaire questioned accepted knowledge and spread new ideas about openness, investigation, and religious tolerance throughout Europe and the Americas.
-Many consider the Enlightenment a major turning point in Western civilization, an age of light replacing an age of darkness.
+Enlightenment was a conceptual and social movement in the mid–eighteenth century that emphasized reason over superstition and myth and science over blind believes.
+Utilizing the facility the of the press, Enlightenment thinkers like Locke, Newton, and Voltaire questioned accepted information and unfold new ideas regarding openness, investigation, and spiritual tolerance throughout Europe and America.
+Several think about the Enlightenment a critical movement that served as a turning point in culture, commutation of the age of darkness.

 Major Enlightenment Ideas